Get the best tips for your career, job search and your life. Subscribe today (we send one email every 2 weeks)

 Here are some tips for researching a potential university:

 • Check out their website.
 Some universities have an entire section dedicated solely to prospective students, and they can provide an abundance of information on the institution in question.
-Look through this section before deciding whether or not the school is right for you!
+Look through this section before deciding whether the school is right for you!

 • Use Google Reviews (and other review sites).
 If there aren't any reviews on Google's site yet, don't worry!
 You can still find plenty elsewhere, such as Yelp, What Uni, or Student crowd.
 Just make sure that what people are saying about, it matches up with what interests/values matter most when making decisions like these.
 If not, then maybe try another option instead :) .